Gauge anomaly cancellation in chiral gauge theories: Introduction

-It would be natural to consider what happens to the gauge anomaly in this new context, of gauge invariant effective actions.
-It is well known that there is a gauge anomaly in the intermediate theory (that obtained \textit{after} integration over the fermion fields and \textit{before} integration over the gauge fields).
-But would it survive this last integration?
-In this work we briefly review the approach mentioned above to the gauge anomaly through the use of functional methods, that incorporate in a natural way the extra degrees of freedom.
-Then, using this formalism, we show the cancellation of the gauge anomaly.
+It would be natural to consider what happens to the gauge anomaly in this new context, of gauge invariant effective actions, in an arbitrary number of dimensions $d$.
+One would expect, on the basis of the results obtained in the 80's, that the gauge anomaly should vanish after considering the gauge field as a \textit{quantum} field.
+Following this line of reasoning, in this work we briefly review the approach mentioned above to the gauge anomaly through the use of functional methods, that incorporate in a natural way the extra degrees of freedom.
+Then, using this formalism, we show the vanishing of the vacuum expectation value (v.e.v.) of the gauge anomaly and of its insertions in arbitrary gauge invariant correlators for chiral gauge theories in $d$ dimensions.

-We organize the discussion as follows: in section II we review the arguments of Harada and Tsutsui that conduct to a gauge invariant formulation of an anomalous gauge theory and we show that the vacuum expectation value of the covariant divergence of the Noether current associated with global gauge symmetry has to vanish.
-In section III we present a very simple alternative derivation of the same results from another point of view, which is usually called gauge non-invariant formalism.
-We present our conclusions in section IV and in section V we give an appendix with an alternative derivation valid for the abelian case.